Princess Kaiulani (film): Plot

-When Ka'iulani returns to Hawaiʻi, she learns the new president has not only failed to oppose the overthrow but has also accepted Thurston's annexation proposal, annexing Hawaii as a territory of the United States.
-She attends a small private funeral for the Kingdom of Hawaiʻi, hosted by her aunt, Queen Liliuokalani.
+When Kaʻiulani returns to Hawaiʻi, she learns the new president has not only failed to oppose the overthrow but has also accepted Thurston's annexation proposal, annexing Hawaiʻi as a territory of the United States.
+She attends a small private funeral for the Kingdom of Hawaiʻi, hosted by her aunt, Queen Liliʻuokalani.
 Shortly after her return, she is visited by Sanford B. Dole, who explains that three U.S. legal commissioners are arriving, and that he and Thurston would like the Princess to host a small dinner for them.
-Though she is appalled at the impertinent request, he convinces her that it might be to her advantage too.
-At the dinner, Ka'iulani charms her visitors before surprising Thurston by publicly petitioning for an amendment to the annexation treaty to guarantee universal suffrage and voting rights to all Native Hawaiians.
+Though she is appalled at the impertinent request, he convinces her that it might be to her advantage to.
+At the dinner, Kaʻiulani charms her visitors before surprising Thurston by publicly petitioning for an amendment to the annexation treaty to guarantee universal suffrage and voting rights to all Native Hawaiians.
 She is disregarded by an appalled Thurston, who points out she is not a recognized diplomat before Dole stands up for the princess and declares he will petition the amendment for her.
 As the amendment gathers support amongst the dinner guests, Thurston leaves, embarrassed and furious.

-After the dinner, Ka'iulani is surprised to learn that her former fiancee Clive has come to Hawaiʻi, as he had promised he would, and she goes to see him.
-He tells her that his father has died and he is now in charge of his assets, including those in Hawaii.
-The two make up, and Clive asks Ka'iulani to return to England and marry him.
-She refuses, stating that her future is in Hawaii.
-When he equally refuses to move to Hawaii, the two share a last farewell kiss before Clive leaves for England.
-The film ends with Ka'iulani returning her treasured seashells, which she had kept throughout her travels to remind her of Hawaiʻi, back to the ocean as she wades in the waves, with a voiceover saying that the bright flame of Ka'iulani is kept alive by the love of her people.
-A post-credits card shows that Ka'iulani died less than one year after the annexation, some say of a broken heart for the loss of her kingdom.
+After the dinner, Kaʻiulani is surprised to learn that her former fiancé Clive has come to Hawaiʻi, as he had promised he would, and she goes to see him.
+He tells her that his father has died and he is now in charge of his assets, including those in Hawaiʻi.
+The two make up, and Clive asks Kaʻiulani to return to England and marry him.
+She refuses, stating that her future is in Hawaiʻi.
+When he equally refuses to move to Hawaiʻi, the two share a last farewell kiss before Clive leaves for England.
+The film ends with Kaʻiulani returning her treasured seashells, which she had kept throughout her travels to remind her of Hawaiʻi, back to the ocean as she wades in the waves, with a voiceover saying that the bright flame of Kaʻiulani is kept alive by the love of her people.
+A post-credits card shows that Kaʻiulani died less than one year after the annexation, some say of a broken heart for the loss of her kingdom.
 Another card mentions that in 1993 President Clinton signed the Apology Resolution, apologizing to Hawaiʻi for the role the United States government played in the overthrow.